aranasaurus/aranasaurus.github.io/_posts/2014-11-02-slaying-the-dragon.md

 all of my C++ books are pretty old.
 Learning C++ has been a long running challenge for me and this project is my chance to finally slay that dragon.

-I started trying to learn C++ so back in high school and had limited success.
+I started trying to learn C++ back in high school and had limited success.
 I started with a Borland C++ Compiler user's manual, which was probably my first mistake.
 I tried several times over the years and a made a few small things, but never kept with it long enough for the intricacies of the language to really sink in.
 I've been doing Objective-C professionally for